ServError/Thrustmaster_Warthog_Throttle_Alps_Slew_Mod/README.md

 ## Is this Delta Sim's mod?

-Nope, this was my 2022 mechcanical, electrical, and software engineering practice project.
+Nope, this was my 2022 mechanical, electrical, and software engineering practice project.
 Though the [Instructable](https://www.instructables.com/Thrustmaster-Warthog-Slew-Sensor-I2C-Upgrade/) provided a good sanity check, I started from scratch and did my own logic analysis, etc.

 ### Why does it look similar?